larson-group/clubb_release/input/case_setups/Readme.txt

 time_restart | real, minimum of 12 digits of precision
   Time of model restart.  [seconds since start time in stat file]

+l_input_fields | logical
+  Flag for whether this is an inputfields simulation, i.e.  we will set the certain fields at the beginning of each timestep based on netCDF or GrADS data in a stats file for the purposes of diagnosing structural problems within the clubb equations.

 debug_level | integer
   0 => Print no debug messages to the screen
   1 => Print lightweight debug messages, e.g. print statements